Skip to main content

 Aburi (flame-seared) Japanese sushi dish

-The pioneer of aburi sushi in Canada, Miku's flame-seared salmon oshi and spicy tuna rolls with a proprietary sauce are unlike any Japanese food you'll find outside Japan — the harbourfront terrace makes it the most atmospheric table in the city.
+The pioneer of aburi sushi in Canada.
+Flame-seared salmon oshi and spicy tuna rolls with a proprietary sauce, unlike any Japanese food you'll find outside Japan.
+The harbourfront terrace makes it the most atmospheric table in the city.

 Contemporary Canadian tasting menu dish

-Michelin-starred and ranked No. 28 in North America's 50 Best Restaurants 2025, chef Gus Stieffenhofer-Brandson's hyperlocal tasting menu draws on BC's extraordinary produce with a precision that has made it Vancouver's most acclaimed restaurant.
+Michelin-starred.
+Ranked No. 28 in North America's 50 Best Restaurants 2025.
+Chef Gus Stieffenhofer-Brandson's hyperlocal tasting menu draws on BC's produce with the precision that has made it Vancouver's most acclaimed restaurant.

 Pacific Northwest seasonal tasting menu dish

-Chef Andrea Carlson's Michelin-starred Moon Menus rotate entirely with BC's seasons — if you're visiting in late June or July, expect wild sockeye salmon, chanterelles, and stone fruit in configurations that feel both rooted and inventive.
+Chef Andrea Carlson's Michelin-starred Moon Menus rotate entirely with BC's seasons.
+In late June or July, expect wild sockeye salmon, chanterelles, and stone fruit in configurations that feel both rooted and inventive.

 Cantonese dim sum and seafood dish

-The gold standard for Vancouver-style Cantonese cooking since 1988 — the roasted squab and live seafood tanks full of Dungeness crab and geoduck set it apart from the dozens of competitors.
+The gold standard for Vancouver-style Cantonese cooking since 1988.
+Roasted squab and live seafood tanks full of Dungeness crab and geoduck set it apart from the dozens of competitors.

 Modern Chinese small plates (Taiwan / Shanghai influence) dish